Fishermans Trail: Guide with accommodation, stages and all information about the Rota Vicentina

 As always, I recommend my video about the tour:

-Please note: the route often runs directly along the cliffs, so surefootedness is required.
-I didn't find the route to be exposed and can judge it well based on my experience with fear of heights.
-In the summer months, the heat can be an additional challenge, as many sections offer hardly any shade.
-I would advise against tours in the summer months.
-You can find out more about this in the Difficulties section below or in my experience report.
+In the summer months, the heat can be an additional challenge, as many sections offer little shade.
+I would advise against hiking in the summer months.
+You can find more information on this below in the section on difficulties and in my experience report.

-Trail markings: The route is very well marked in both directions.
-The markings have the following meaning:
+Waymarking: The route is very well marked in both directions.
+The markings have the following meanings:

 I recommend breathable gaiters for the sandy paths.
 Without gaiters, you will constantly have sand in your shoes.

-The Fishermans trail in Portugal runs along the breathtaking Atlantic coast and is divided into several stages.
+The Fisherman's Trail in Portugal runs along the breathtaking Atlantic coast and is divided into several stages.
 Each of these stages offers unique landscapes, from spectacular cliffs to secluded beaches and picturesque fishing villages.
-Below you will find the official stages of the Fishermen's Trail as well as the GPX file:

 Stage 1: Porto Covo - Vila Nova de Milfontes (approx. 20 km and 100hm)